nengo/nengo-spa/docs/dev_syntax.rst

 Furthermore, the operators need to be overloaded for the input and outputs of a SPA network.
-These will be basic Nengo objects and should continue to be useable as such.
+These will be basic Nengo objects and should continue to be usable as such.
 Thus, the `.Network.declare_input` and `.Network.declare_output` methods will dynamically insert `.SpaOperatorMixin` into the inheritance list of a single instance.
 They also register the associated vocabulary for the type checking.